-A nationwide curfew is discouraging tourists who were already wary about visiting the capital because of political violence that has killed at least 28 since November.
-There were protests over the weekend in Bangkok and Chiang Mai, in the north of the country, in defiance of martial law that was imposed two days before the coup.
+Prayuth takes charge of an economy that shrank 0.6 percent in the first quarter as seven months of unrest saps consumer spending and slows growth in industrial production.
+A nationwide overnight curfew is discouraging tourists who were already wary about visiting the capital because of political violence that has killed at least 28 since November.
+There were protests over the weekend in Bangkok and Chiang Mai in defiance of martial law that was imposed two days before the coup.

-“The task at hand now is to boost the economy, which is in pretty bad shape,” Thanavath Phonvichai, an economist at the University of the Thai Chamber of Commerce in Bangkok, said yesterday by phone.
-“Low-income earners have no money, which is mainly a result of delayed payments under the rice-buying program.”
+“The task at hand now is to boost economy, which is in pretty bad shape,” Thanavath Phonvichai, an economist at the University of the Thai Chamber of Commerce in Bangkok, said today by phone.
+“Low-income earners have no money, which is mainly a result of delayed payments under the rice-buying program.
+NCPO is handling this problem now and this should help sustain the economy from falling further.”

-Prayuth said he had no choice other than to take power after meetings called by the army with key figures from both sides of the political divide failed to find a solution.
-The coup threatens to increase the deep polarization that has taken hold in Thailand over the past decade between the largely rural-based supporters of Thaksin, who was ousted in a 2006 coup, and his royalist opponents.
+Prayuth said he had no choice other than to take power after meetings called by the army among key figures from both sides of the political divide failed to find a solution.
+The coup threatens to increase the deep polarization that has taken hold in Thailand over the past decade between the largely rural-based supporters of former Prime Minister Thaksin Shinawatra, who was ousted in a 2006 coup, and his royalist opponents.

-The Senate had been Thailand’s only lawmaking body since December, when Yingluck dissolved the lower house of Parliament and called an election to appease anti-government protesters.
-After past coups, including the 2006 putsch that ousted Thaksin, the new constitution included a clause protecting the coup-makers from prosecution.
+The Senate had been Thailand’s only lawmaking body since December, when former Prime Minister Yingluck Shinawatra dissolved the lower house of Parliament and called an election to appease anti-government protesters.
+After past coups, including the 2006 putsch that ousted her brother Thaksin, the new constitution would include a clause protecting the coup-makers from prosecution.

 The junta has moved to detain key figures from Yingluck’s former government, leaders of rival street protest movements, academics and a former protest leader who once seized Bangkok’s airports.
-Yingluck was later released and is safe at an undisclosed location, the Thai-language Dailynews newspaper reported.
-Army spokesman Winthai Suvaree declined to confirm yesterday whether Yingluck had been released.
+Yingluck was later released and is safe at an undisclosed location, the Thai-language Dailynews newspaper reported yesterday.
+Army spokesman Winthai Suvaree declined to confirm today whether Yingluck had been released.

-The junta has threatened to shut down media outlets and social media platforms that allow the broadcast or publication of content that might incite unrest, and international news channels remain blocked.
+The NCPO’s orders have been broadcast in the form of nationally televised announcements by the military since Prayuth seized power May 22 in Thailand’s 12th coup since 1932.
+The junta has threatened to shut down media outlets and social media platforms that allow the broadcast or publication of content that might incite unrest, and international news channels remained blocked today.

 Before the coup, anti-government protesters had been demanding an unelected council run the country to wipe out the influence of Thaksin and Yingluck, whom they accuse of corruption and using the appeal of economically damaging populist policies to win the last five elections.
 After Thaksin’s overthrow, it was more than a year before elections were held and civilian rule was restored.